When Is the Best Time

 Location and Tips

 Simon’s Town is home to the South African Navy's Naval Base.
-The harbour comes with an interesting history, established in the 19th century by the Brits as an alternative when powerful storms prevent landings in Cape Town.
-In 1982 the first pair of African penguins settled at Boulders Beach, and more followed.
+The harbour comes with an exciting history, established in the 19th century by the Brits as an alternative when powerful storms prevent landings in Cape Town.
+In 1982, the first pair of African penguins settled at Boulders Beach, and more followed.
 This is the closest penguin colony to Cape Town.

 Nowadays, there are roughly 2.500 around the area of Boulders.
 Most of them nest at Foxy Beach.
 Unfortunately, the numbers are decreasing in Southern Africa (Namibia and South Africa) due to domestic pets, seals, kelp gulls (I even saw a gull with an egg in the beak), overfishing, climate change, even cars, and first of all because of us!
 This is the only stable colony because it is a marine protected area.